gitter-badger/ecs/README.md

 <a href="https://www.buymeacoffee.com/leopotam" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>

 # FAQ

+### I want to know - is component already added to entity and get it / add new one otherwise, how I can do it?

+There are no `entity.Get<T>` method to request component data due to `ref` to struct cant return null in case when component was not added before.

+If you dont care about fact is component already added and you just want to be sure that entity contains it - just call `entity.Set<T>` - it will return already exist component or add brand new one if not.

+If you want to know that component exist or not (to use it in custom logic later) - use `entity.Has<T>` method that will return fact that component was added before.

 ### I want to process one system at MonoBehaviour.Update() and another - at MonoBehaviour.FixedUpdate().
 How I can do it?